timeartist/plane-redis/plans/caching/README.md

     Takes an arbitrary string `serialized_call` and attempts to find a cached value in Redis for it based on an md5 hash of the value as the keyname.

-    Failing that, passes the call onto the function passed as `external resource`, takes the result and caches it in Redis with an expiration of `ttl` which defaults to 10 mins.
+    Failing that, passes `serialized_call` call onto the function passed as `external resource`, takes the result and caches it in Redis with an expiration of `ttl` which defaults to 10 mins.
     '''